What to see at Madame Tussauds in London: the best waxworks

 Madame Tussaud's, London | ©Nikos Roussos

 Wax museums enjoy great popularity today.
-They are spread all over the planet in major cities and are a highly demanded tourist attraction.
-Of all the wax museums in the world, one stands out above the rest.
-Madame Tussauds wax museum is one of the must-see things to see in London.
-It is not only the best known but also the one that houses the largest exhibition.
+They are spread all over the planet in major cities and are a very popular tourist attraction.
+Among all the wax museums in the world, one stands out above the rest, the Madame Tussauds.

-The museum houses the largest display of wax figures in the world with world-renowned personalities from different fields.
-Their sculptures are so accomplished that you will have the impression of being in front of the real person.
-Such is the degree of realism of the figures that if their flesh-and-blood namesakes change their physique in real life, they also do so in their wax figures.
+This museum houses the largest display of wax figures in the world with world-renowned personalities from different fields.
+Their sculptures are so accomplished that it will give you the impression of being in front of the real person.

-If you buy tickets for Madame Tussauds London you can discover what the process of creating the sculptures is like and admire the final result, as well as the sets that are also made with the utmost attention to detail.
-The exhibition is divided into thematic areas where you are sure to find your favorite personalities.
+If you buy tickets to Madame Tussauds in London you can discover how the process of creating the sculptures and admire the final result, in addition to the scenarios that are also made with the utmost attention to detail.

 1. David and Victoria Beckham in the Party section

-The Beckham couple is a favorite of the British and there are always crowds to photograph them.
+The Beckham couple is a British favorite and there are always crowds to photograph them.
 In addition to their fame, it is surprising the realism with which these figures have been achieved.

 Both are in a section called Party.
 In this part you will walk on the red carpet and see the sculptures of the most popular stars of the parties of the high spheres such as Angelina Jolie, Brad Pitt or George Clooney.